China Trip 2017 Part 1: Inside the Teaching Hospitals in Nanjing

 The retail portion of the same hospital pharmacy seen in the previous photo.
 I like the decor.
 Those wooden herb drawers are dreamy (to an herb-nerd like me, anyway!).

-In the next post, I’ll show you the new, hugely expanded campus of the Nanjing University of Chinese Medicine.
+In PART 2 of this series, I’ll show you the new, hugely expanded campus of the Nanjing University of Chinese Medicine.
 Wait until you see the new technology used to train the students as well as the medicinal herbal garden….it’s all so very cool.

 Tags: acupuncture, china, china trip 2017, Chinese herbal medicine, chinese herbs, Chinese medicine, jiangsu, nanjing, Nanjing University of Chinese Medicine, Nanjing University of Traditional Chinese Medicine, NUTCM, traditional chinese medicine, travel